 Top Boating Areas

-Boating hotspots include the Intracoastal Waterway, the Florida Keys, Tampa Bay, Naples, and the Treasure Coast.
+Boating destinations include Tampa Bay, the Florida Keys, Naples, and the Treasure Coast on the coast.
 Inland, the Harris Chain of Lakes and Lake Okeechobee are major draws.
-Whether you’re into sailing, fishing, kayaking, or yachting, there’s something for everyone.
+From sailing and fishing to kayaking and yachting, the state’s waterways cover every style of boating.

 Average Weather for Boating

-Florida’s boating season is truly year-round.
-Winters are mild, with highs in the 60s and 70s, while summers are hot and humid with highs in the 80s to low 90s.
-Afternoon thunderstorms are common in the summer but typically brief.
+Florida’s boating season doesn’t really end.
+Winters are mild, with highs in the 60s and 70s.
+Summers are hot and humid, with highs in the 80s to low 90s.
+Afternoon thunderstorms are common in summer but typically short.

 55+ Waterfront Communities in Florida With Boat Access